Federico Cerruti: Art collection

 Cerruti's collection was described by Artribune as one of the best in Europe.
 It ranged from the Medieval period to works of the 20th Century.
 The first work he acquired was a drawing by the Russian Expressionist artist Wassily Kandinsky.
-He also owned ten works by modern Italian Metaphysical and Surrealist artist Giorgio de Chirico which hung in the dining room of his villa.
+He also owned ten works by modern Italian Metaphysical and Surrealist artist Giorgio de Chirico, which hung in the dining room of his villa.
 In the main bedroom were late Medieval and early Renaissance paintings by Paolo Veneziano, Sassetta, and Bergognone.
-Cerruti often allowed his works to be shown at exhibitions and small groups of art lovers were allowed to view his collection.
+Cerruti often allowed his works to be shown at exhibition,s and small groups of art lovers were allowed to view his collection.

 Appropriately, Cerruti also collected books in fine bindings.
 He owned the Atlas Maior by Joan Blaeu in 12 volumes and an edition of À la recherche du temps perdu in an Art Deco design by Pierre Legrain.

 Death

 Cerruti died on 15 July 2015.
 He never married and left no descendants.
 He was interred with an ivory crucifix and photographs of his mother and Padre Pio.